We're Parents

 • I’ve made it with both fresh and frozen bananas.
 Both are great.
 You may need to add a bit more ice with a fresh banana to make it as thick.

 • 100% Cacao is slightly bitter since there are no sweeteners.
-If you are looking for a sweeter taste, add 1/2 to 1 full tablespoon of raw honey, agave, or maple syrup.
+If you are looking for a sweeter taste, add 1/2 to 1 full tablespoon maple syrup.

 What are other lactation recipes that I should try?